TheRealToxicDev/GitHub-Updates-Bot/README.md

 - [x] Add a Functional Database Client

-These updates will be posted as a whole when everything is complete and ready ❤️
+These updates will be posted as a New Major Version when everything is complete and ready ❤️